RosmaryFC/Focus-App/Weekly Retros/Week1.md

   - organize code and flow

 *Janneisy*
+  -Worked on the navigation.
+  -Added navagation layouts and set up the fragment placehoders for the features.
+  -Added logo to project.

 *Rosmary*
   - Fix isse with Database not registering final column. (due 8/25)
   - connect Block session to services (due 8/25)